ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 - Create a data model
 - Create a data service that performs HTTP requests
+- Add the notes to the store

-These are a couple of things we have done multiple times now, so I will just give you the code to move things along.
+These are a few things we have done multiple times now, so I will just give you the code to move things along.
 If you are still unsure on these items, though, please review the code that is provided here.

 ### The `TastingNotes` Model